overhangio/tutor/README.md

         mycustomtheme2/
             ...

-Then you must rebuild the openedx Docker image and indicate which themes you want to build:
+Then you must rebuild the openedx Docker image:

-    make build-openedx THEMES=mycustomtheme1,mycustomtheme2,dark-theme
+    make build-openedx

 Make sure the assets can be served by the web server: